Nina Bowyer

 Managing Partner Herbert Smith Freehills LLP

-Nina Bowyer is a Paris-based corporate partner at global law firm Herbert Smith Freehills, Regional Managing Partner for the EMEA and co-Head of the firm's Africa Group.
+Nina Bowyer is a Paris-based corporate partner at global law firm Herbert Smith Freehills and Regional Managing Partner for EMEA.
 Nina has over 20 years' experience in the energy sector across the full value chain (including oil and gas/LNG, hydrogen, power and renewables), both on corporate M&A transactions and project development work.
 She is dual qualified (English and French law) and has a particular focus on Africa, having advised on matters involving over 40 jurisdictions across the African continent over the past 20+ years.
 Nina is a regular speaker at Africa industry focused events and is consistently ranked as a leading lawyer for Africa.
 Chambers Global 2024 (Africa-wide Projects & Energy) quotes client sources as saying that "She is smart, committed and available.
 She is also hard-working and comprehends things really quickly - almost immediately she'll have thought of a solution and all the additional things we need to consider."

 PANEL DISCUSSION: African M&A: originating and closing deals in 2024 and 2025